subenja/codecamp4/README.md

 ## Note

+### Content

 This code kata creates for Thai developers.
-Therefore, the content in the test cases prepared in Thai.
+Therefore, the content in the test cases then prepared in Thai, but The solution for each day will publish in README will make in English.

+### Code Sandbox

+Now, the code kata are running on code sandbox, please click to this [link](https://codesandbox.io/s/codecamp4-7bhgw).

+### Auto pull request bot

+We had created an auto pull request bot to update your fork project to be the latest.
+The bot will automatically create a pull request every weekend.